Welding the separate bridge

 At the end of welding, the auxiliary structure can be easily removed and finished with the rest of the work.

-Note: If the restoration is to be veneered with ceramic at a later stage, the area should always be ground over with a carbide bur if the electrode is accidentally welded on in order to prevent the inclusion of tungsten particles and subsequent chipping of the ceramic.
+Note: If the restoration is to be veneered with ceramics at a later stage, the area should always be ground over with a carbide bur if the electrode had been accidentally welded on in order to prevent the inclusion of tungsten particles and subsequent chipping of the ceramic.

-You can also watch the bridge welding process in this application video at .
+You can watch the process of welding a cut bridge in the following video at .

 Haben Sie Fragen?